10 Best FOMO Marketing Examples You Don’t want to Miss

 Social Proof

 Social Proof & FOMO is a way to use other people’s experiences to showcase the value of your product or service that helped them.
-Most of the time, people get influenced based on the review and experiences of other people.
+Most of the time, people get influenced based on the reviews and experiences of other people.

-FOMO Examples by Brands
+FOMO Marketing Examples by Brands

-Limited Stock or Spots
+1. Limited Stock or Spots

 Here’s an example from Booking.com.
 It shows that there is currently a high demand for rooms in the Lonavla and that only a few rooms are available to book.
-If someone didn’t book it correctly, they lose the best place to stay.
+If someone doesn’t book it correctly, they lose the best place to stay.

-Here’s another example:
+Here’s another FOMO marketing example:

 You don’t want to miss these snacks, would you?

-Countdown Timer
+2. Countdown Timer fomo marketing examples

 The Boat uses count-down times on the product and daily deal pages, Which creates FOMO among the customers to purchase their favorite product with the time-limited deal.